v1shal-yadav/Learn-JS/README.md

 Learning javascript with chai aur code youtube channel

 # Note:
-* using alert/prompt(etc) will temporarily pause the execution until the alert window being closed.
+* Using alert/prompt(etc.) will temporarily pause the execution until the alert/prompt window being closed.
-*   writing a javascript in different file benefit: readibility, modular, browser caching.
+* Writing a javascript(not in body) in different file benefits: readibility, modular, browser caching.

 # window object
 * The window object represts an open window in a browser.
 It is browser's objects(not javascript's) & is automatically created by browser.